Overview

-Why Products Matter
+Why PFAS in Products Matter

 The FDA completed a voluntary phase-out of PFAS-based grease-proofing agents in food packaging in February 2024.
 That removed one major source.
 But thousands of products still contain intentionally added PFAS, and labeling requirements remain inconsistent across states.